phpdev-uk/configuration-management-ansible/workshop/notes.md

 Ansible divides machines into two categories:

 *Control machine:* The machine which the Ansible client runs on.
-For the purposes of the workshop, this will be your laptop.
+For the purposes of the workshop, the control machine will be your laptop.

 *Managed node:* The machine which will have its configuration managed by Ansible.
-In the workshop, this will be a virtual machine running on your laptop.
+In the workshop, the managed node will be a virtual machine running on your laptop.
 Sometimes nodes are referred to as *hosts*.

-Ansible can manage Linux, OS X and Windows nodes, thought to keep things simple we'll focus exclusively on Linux.
+Ansible can manage Linux, macOS and Windows nodes, though to keep things simple we'll focus exclusively on Linux.
 We will also assume that the managed nodes are servers, although the majority of material applies to desktops as well (e.g. if you want to manage a cluster of machines in a teaching environment).

 ### Push deployment

-Ansible uses *push deployment*, which means that changes are only deployed when you run the relevant command on the control machine (usually this will be `ansible-playbook`).
+Ansible uses *push deployment* by default, which means that changes are only deployed when you run the relevant command on the control machine (usually this will be `ansible-playbook`).
 The alternative mechanism, used by Puppet and Chef, is *pull deployment*, whereby nodes regularly check for configuration updates and apply them.
 There are advantages and disadvantages to both approaches, but push deployment is generally easier to get up and running.

 ## Ansible requirements